-UNIVERSITY PARK, Pa. — Today at the Penn State Conference Center Hotel during CARBON 2016—the World Conference on Carbon, Morgan Advanced Materials, a U.K.-based global leader in engineered carbon and ceramic materials, announced a precedent-setting industrial partnership with Penn State to establish a local research and development center in Innovation Park at Penn State.
+At the Penn State Conference Center Hotel during CARBON 2016—the World Conference on Carbon, Morgan Advanced Materials, a U.K.-based global leader in engineered carbon and ceramic materials, announced a new industrial partnership with Penn State to establish a local research and development center in Innovation Park at Penn State.

-Over the course of three years, Morgan is expected to make a multi-million dollar investment aimed at creating a world-class research facility.
-Once operational, the center is expected to create a range of highly skilled research jobs over the next few years.
+The partnership should be a boon to the economy with Morgan expected to make a multi-million dollar investment to create a world-class research facility.
+The center would provide a range of highly skilled research jobs for the next few years.

 Neil Sharkey, vice president of research at Penn State, explained: “The collaboration is a win-win situation for all involved.
 Our commitment to developing new methodologies and making further scientific discoveries in carbon science is closely aligned with Morgan’s company vision, mission and commitment to the markets it serves.
 Morgan’s expertise and commercial insights will provide our researchers with a solid foundation to deliver workable, commercially viable solutions that distinguish both Penn State and Morgan in a fiercely competitive marketplace, while contributing to job creation and economic development in State College and in the Commonwealth.”